- WHO WE ARE

 In addition, the Wet Weather Outfall and Nutrient Optimization Project with Oro Loma Sanitary District (OLSD) will require CVSan to reduce our wastewater flow into the wastewater treatment plant.
 This will reduce CVSan’s allowable flow and will be costly if CVSan goes beyond the flow restriction.
 Click here for more information on the Wet Weather Outfall and Nutrient Optimization Project with OLSD.

-A Compliance Certificate would be required whenever a property in CVSan’s boundaries is bought or sold.
-To receive a Compliance Certificate, the property owner or buyer would first need to obtain a CCTV inspection permit from CVSan and hire a sewer contractor to assess the condition of the lateral through a closed-circuit televised (CCTV) inspection of the line.
+A Compliance Certificate is required whenever a property in CVSan’s boundaries is bought or sold.
+To receive a Compliance Certificate, the property owner or buyer first needs to obtain a CCTV inspection permit from CVSan and hire a sewer contractor to assess the condition of the lateral through a closed-circuit televised (CCTV) inspection of the line.
 An authorized CVSan inspector must be present and witness the CCTV inspection.
 The CVSan inspector will review the video and assess the condition of the sewer lateral.
 CVSan will issue the Compliance Certificate if the sewer lateral verifies all the following conditions as approved by authorized CVSan staff.

 (1) The sewer lateral is free of roots, grease deposits, and other solids which may impede or obstruct the transmission of sewage.